 deborah at eco-farm.org

-Deborah enjoys leveraging communications and good design to advance sustainable agriculture.
-As a participant in the EcoFarm Conference for over 10 years she leads EcoFarm's outreach strategies with experience rooted in agricultural marketing, beginning farmer education, farmers' market development, food justice, policy development, and program management.
+Deborah is passionate about leveraging communications and design to advance ecological, regenerative agriculture.
+As a participant in the EcoFarm Conference for over 10 years she leads EcoFarm's outreach strategies with experience rooted in agricultural marketing, farmer education, farmers' market development, and food justice.
 Deborah has worked with Agriculture & Land-Based Training Association (ALBA), Multinational Exchange for Sustainable Agriculture (MESA), Community Agroecology Network (CAN), and Awe Sum Organics.
 She currently serves on the Board of Directors of the Santa Cruz Community Farmers’ Markets (SCCFM) and has served on the Certified Farmers’ Market Advisory Committee of the California Department of Food & Agriculture (CDFA), and the California Food & Justice Coalition (CFJC).

 Erin first became interested in sustainable agriculture through working on the campus farm and gardens as a student at UC Santa Cruz.
 She has since worked at several Santa Cruz farms and gardens, and has visited and volunteered at farms in other regions as well, from a dairy farm in Switzerland to a banana and coffee farm in Costa Rica, as a way to explore her interest in the field.
 As Communications Coordinator at EcoFarm, Erin hopes to gain experience in integrating her educational background in Literature with her work experience and interest in sustainable agriculture as a way to help promote the amazingly diverse variety of food grown and made sustainably in our area!